tgvaughan/icytree/manual/manual.md

 the entire attribute value must match the search string and whether the search will be case-sensitive.

-You can also choose how to represent the search resuls.
+You can also choose how to represent the search results.
 The default is to highlight the edges immediately ancestral to matching nodes.
-You can also choose to higlight all ancestral edges or only those that form monophyletic clades.
+You can also choose to highlight all ancestral edges or only those that form monophyletic clades.

 Pressing the Search button will then perform the search and display the results.